microsoft/Oryx/doc/hosts/appservice.md

 `node_modules` folder in this `/home/site/wwwroot`.

 As part of the application startup process, we extract the contents of `node_modules.tar.gz` to `/node_modules`, which is outside of the volume share.
-Since the node runtime looks for packages inside directories called `node_modules` starting at the application directory (`/home/site/wwwroot`) all the way to `/`, it is able to find the extracted packages.
+Since the Node.js runtime looks for packages inside directories called `node_modules` starting at the application directory (`/home/site/wwwroot`) all the way to `/`, it is able to find the extracted packages.

-If for some reason you want to disable this behavior, e.g. you have hardcoded references to files inside `node_modules`, you can set the app setting `BUILD_FLAGS` to `Off`.
+If for some reason you want to disable this behavior, for example there are hardcoded references to files inside `node_modules`, you can set the app setting `BUILD_FLAGS` to `Off`.
 Note that casing matters, so `off` won't work.
 This flag will disable the performance optimizations and put the `node_modules` directory back inside the application's directory in the network volume.